 You’ve likely heard of the famous Oia sunset, if you’ve ever heard of Santorini.
 People rave about it.
 It’s been referred to as the most beautiful sunset in the world.
 People sit for hours and wait for it every day, they clap when the sun goes down.
 It’s an elaborate production.
 The sunset is stunning, absolutely stunning.
 Do I think it’s the most beautiful sunset in the world?
 Well, I haven’t seen them all, so I can’t be the judge of that, but I do think it’s overhyped.
 That being said, I do think it’s spectacular and worth the viewing.

-Below, I’ve included my favorite shots from my time on this charming island.
 I’m sure you’ll see why Santorini holds such a dear place in my heart and remains ultimately one of my favorite destinations I have had the pleasure of visiting.